 Convocation is a time where our faculty and staff gather with graduates and their supporters to celebrate the rewarding work we all do as an academic community to educate and guide our students on their journey toward this important milestone.

 There are a number of ways that faculty and staff members can participate in our Convocation ceremonies including on-stage as part of the platform party.
-Please be sure to vist our Faculty and Staff RSVP page for further information.
+Please be sure to vist our Faculty and Staff Information page.

 The Convocation Team is here to assist should you or your guests require special accommodations in order to attend and enjoy your Convocation ceremony.
 Please contact the Convocation Team to discuss your needs.

 Please explore the Convocation Day pages for logistical and ceremonial details pertaining to your convocation ceremonies:

 Alumni Theatre, Truro Campus (Faculty of Agriculture only)

 Dalhousie Arts Centre, Studley Campus (all other faculties)

 For non-honours students in undergraduate degree programs, and diploma students in the Faculty of Agriculture.

 Students in the Faculties of Agriculture, Architecture and Planning, Arts and Social Sciences, Computer Science, Engineering, Science and Management who have achieved a cumulative GPA of 3.70 upon graduation will be placed on the Distinction list.